Table of Contents

 /meeting @mike, @katie, review the slides tomorrow from 3 to 4 PM

-Kyber will assign the tasks, send the meeting invites, remind people, notify you when things get done.
+Kyber will assign the tasks to the @mentioned teammates, send the meeting invites, remind people at the specified time, notify you when things get done.

 To view and edit at any time the timelist type /show in each conversation.
 To view a complete dashboard with all your personal tasks and meetings, as well as those in each conversation, type /show in Kyber bot.